StaymanHou/problem_solving_algorithm/2_framework.md

 > \[Quote\] In the book *Bulletproof Problem Solving* it says: "Focus your early efforts on the big levers that you can pull."
 (This quote is more in the context of business.
 We will see later how the idea can be translated to the technical context.)

 Human beings are not designed for multitasking like the modern-day multi-core CPUs do.
 Likewise, teams are always going to lack resources.
 On top of that, some subproblems may have dependencies.
 In the previous example, a kid must solve `1 + 2` before he/she can tell that the next problem is to solve `3 + 3`.
 Therefore it's almost impossible to be able to tackle all subproblems at once.
-Then the question would be, which subproblem shall I solve first?
-We've noted that problem-solving is essentially a tree traversal problem itself.
+Then the question would be, **which subproblem shall I solve first?** We've noted that problem-solving is essentially a tree traversal problem itself.
 Then what's the best strategy to traverse, grow, and prune this tree as we identify the problem & its root, decompose it into subproblems, and explore solutions?
+The answer is what we all love to hate. **It depends.** We need to examine **the relationship and the strucutre** of these nodes to determine our strategy.

 > \[Example\] Pretend that a kid first decomposed the `1 + 2 + 3 + 4 = ?` into 3 possible subproblems `1 + 2`, `2 + 3`, and `3 + 4`.
 (Assume the kid has not learned the commutative law of addition hence not realizing that `1 + 4` is also a valid subproblem.)
 It should be obvious that we should prioritize solving `1 + 2` and `3 + 4` in this case because if we can manage to solve these two, the subproblem `2 + 3` will become irrelevant.
 Therefore, we should not waste time upfront solving this subproblem.